jspecht3/terminal-tutorial/README.md

 ```
 <user>@<hostname>:~$
 ```
-Where `user` and `computer-name` will be the respective values on your computer.
+Where `user` and `hostname` will be the respective values on your computer.

 This line may look innocuous, but contains quite a bit of information.
 If we parse the output, we can see two segments seperated by a `:`.
 ```